HazardousPeach/hazardouspeach.github.io/_posts/2015-07-03-measuring-error.md

 old ones as possible.

 To do this, we'll define two operations on our fragments: a "step" operation, and a "take value" operation.
+The former will move the program fragment forward by one step, roughly a single loop iteration, and the latter will get the current output of the program, if we were to stop it without iterating any further.
 The "take value" will be pretty simple for the expressions we already know and love: taking the value of some fragment or sub-expression that doesn't contain loops is just like evaluating it like we did before; you evaluate the sub-expressions or sub-fragments, and then apply the top-level operation to the results.
-Taking the value of a program fragment with loops is a little trickier: we don't want to actually evaluate the loop, because that would mean stepping it, and wouldn't portray it's error in the intermediary step.
+Taking the value of a program fragment with loops is a little trickier: we don't want to actually evaluate the loop, because that would mean stepping it, and wouldn't portray its error in the intermediary step.
 So instead, we want to use the current values of the loop variables to get some sort of answer out of the partially evaluated fragment.
 But what should this answer be?
 In the